 Note: RF is the same signal that WiFi utilizes, a lot of kits operate around 2.4GHz.
 So be aware of where your router/WiFi access point is located because they could potentially cause interference.

-This can get semi-complicated depending on your speaker set up and the kit you use.
+This can get semi-complicated depending on your speaker setup and the kit you use.
 I will do my best to generalize and give enough information to set up a kit for most scenarios.
 You typically will only use one of these kits for your rear speakers and/or subwoofer.

 Running cables to the front channel speakers is relatively simple because the receiver is usually located close to the speakers.
 The rear speakers are almost always located far from the receiver/amplifier.
 The subwoofer also has multiple locations that it can be set.

-So whether you run a cable or use a wireless kit is dependant upon where the rear speakers are located.
+So whether you run a cable or use a wireless kit is dependent upon where the rear speakers are located.
 Running the speaker wires can be tedious depending on the layout of the room, this is where the wireless transmitting and receiving comes in.
 If you have any questions, just leave a comment, and I will do my best to answer your question!

 There are two main types of wireless speaker kits: